Threat model

 - Accepts HTTP on

 :3000(default).
-Bound dual-stack (HOST=::) — listens on every interface, including the Tailscale virtual interface - Talks to a local Postgres + pgvector
+Bound dual-stack (HOST=::) — it listens on every interface, including the Tailscale virtual interface - Talks to a local Postgres + pgvector

 No external orchestrator, no public-internet listener, no shared infrastructure with any other Carabase install.